 The choir have taken part in local and county events:

 Winners of the Lea Valley Choir of the Year for two consecutive years

 Taking part in the Hertfordshire Schools Gala at the Royal Albert Hall

 Being awarded the Activemark for Sports reflects our high level of commitment to a wide range of PE for all, contributing to a healthy lifestyle for all.
 The school belongs to the Hoddesdon & Broxbourne District Primary Schools Association.
 Sports clubs are offered to children in different year groups.
-Some are run by school staff and others by specialist teachers and coaches, such as Saracens supporting tag rugby and football and athletics run by our own sports coach who also teaches whole classes during the school day.
+Some are run by school staff and others by specialist teachers and coaches, such as Saracens and Challenge Sport who also teach whole classes during the school day.
 Some clubs are seasonal, such as netball, cricket and rounders.
-Teams are created from the clubs and enter all the local tournaments and events, paying against other local schools in events and leagues.
+Teams are created from the clubs and enter all the local tournaments and events, paying against other local schools in competitions and leagues.

-The school is affiliated to the Herts Young Mariners base at Cheshunt where sailing, canoeing and climbing are part of an annual Summer Camp for Year 6 pupils.
+The school is affiliated to the Herts Young Mariners base at Cheshunt where sailing, canoeing, stand up paddle boarding and climbing are part of an annual Summer Camp for Year 6 pupils.